Problems? You can also read it on Inkitt, Royal Road, Scribblehub, and ao3.

 “Damn it!”
 Waylon slammed the trunk shut.
 “We’re gonna have to get it towed to a mechanic, and wait for them to fix it.
 God knows how long that’ll take.”

 Sebastian tried not to smile at his luck.
 He and his father got back into the car.
 Waylon tapped a “request tow truck” button on the car’s screen, and followed the instructions.
 Hopefully it would take a long time to arrive.
+He’d rather spend all day waiting for a tow truck than go to that party.
+Yet he couldn’t help but wonder what he was missing.

 Previous Table of Contents Next